FAQ

 The EU AI Act sets clear requirements for risk management of high-risk AI.
 NADOVO guides you through the assessment in 6 steps:

 Step 1 — Select process: Choose the AI process for which you want to perform the assessment.
+The process context shown also names the process owner — the same detail appears in the closing summary.

 Step 3 — Identify risks: Capture all relevant risks for your AI use (e.g. discrimination, data protection breach, faulty decisions).